breckuh/eopegwas/README.md

 This repository holds the code for the paper.

+You can find more information and data on the OSF project page: https://osf.io/ecpw6/

 ## Results

 The paper (todo: add link to paper) contains a summary and explanation of the findings.